Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Thermistor.rst

     $ cd ~/Freenove_Kit/Code/Python_GPIOZero_Code/11.1.1_Thermometer

-2. Use python command to execute Python code “Thermometer.py”.
+2. Use python command to execute Python code "Thermometer.py".

 .. code-block:: console

     $ python Thermometer.py

 After the program is executed, the Terminal window will display the current ADC value, voltage value and temperature value.
-Try to “pinch” the thermistor (without touching the leads) with your index finger and thumb for a brief time, you should see that the temperature value increases.
+Try to "pinch" the thermistor (without touching the leads) with your index finger and thumb for a brief time, you should see that the temperature value increases.

 .. image:: ../_static/imgs/Thermistor_value.png
     :align: center